-Therefore, an innocent person who has received money in the honest belief that he was entitled to it and then spent it may not have to repay.
+Therefore the innocent recipient who has received money in the honest belief that he was entitled to it and then spent it may not have to repay.

-There must then be a link between the recipient’s change in financial position and the receipt of the mistaken money.
-Thus, if the money was spent on usual household expenses when you had just lost your job that may not be enough.
+There must be a link between the change in financial position and the receipt of the mistaken money.
+Thus if the money was spent on usual household expenses when you had just lost your job that may not be enough.
 A ‘but for’ test will be applied.
-The question to be asked is ‘would the expenditure have been incurred but for having received the money?’
-If not and if the belief it belonged to you is genuine, then you would not be required to repay.
+The question to be asked is ‘would the expenditure have been incurred but for having received the money’.
+If not and if the belief it belonged to you is genuine then you would not be ordered to repay.